Pet Circle

 Cats that have renal problems or diabetes will urinate large amounts - a clumping litter is ideal for these cases.
 If you are using a non-clumping litter the urine tends to pool at the bottom and therefore daily cleaning is often required.

-Consult your vet
+When to consult your vet

 If your cat does start avoiding the litter tray, your first port of call should be your vet.
 Inappropriate urination can have many causes - both medical and behavioural.
-Check out our inappropriate urination in cats article for more detail.

 If your cat gets a clean bill of health and is still avoiding the tray - you might want to try cleaning your tray more regularly, or play around with different litter types - some cats will prefer one type over another.